Camellia Teapot 15.8 oz (450 ml)

 Estimated Shipping Widget will be displayed here!

-Featuring the distinctive nami-yu glaze, which is made from the ashes of the Kyoto forest, this teapot boasts a natural clay color in creamy-white.
+Featuring the distinctive nami-yu glaze, which is made from the ashes of the Kyoto forest, this ceramic Japanese teapot boasts a natural clay color in creamy-white.
 With the camellia design, you're treated to the serene presence of this beloved flower, enhancing your tea-drinking moments.

 The delicate art of underglaze painting is employed to breathe life into the camellia design, passionately adored and developed by Taniguchi.
 The leaves showcase an artful blend of dark and light green shades to create equilibrium, while the petals gleam with white and red dyes, offering a unique, raised, and glossy finish.